Contact Us

-Problem: Layer cannot be deleted in the Layer Stack Manager, the option is grayed out.
+Problem: Layers cannot be modified in the Layer Stack Manager, the option is grayed out or does not exist.

 There are several known scenarios and corresponding solutions discussed here: